Where can you legally smoke CBD in Switzerland in 2026?

 The basic rule is simple.
 In Switzerland, a hemp-based product is legal if its total THC content is less than 1%.
 Above that threshold, it falls under the LStup (Federal Narcotics Act).
 Below that threshold, you’re in the realm of legal CBD—the kind you’ll find at Wild Wild Weed and at all reputable shops across the country.

 This framework is federal.
-It applies in Geneva just as it does in Graubünden.
-What varies are the additional measures on top of it: cantonal anti-smoking laws, municipal regulations, and company and transportation provider policies.
+It applies to Geneva as well as Graubünden.
+What varies are the additional measures: cantonal anti-smoking laws, municipal regulations, and company and transportation provider policies.

 At home: the safest place